SanjayV28/ProjectIMDb/airflow/readme.md

   ```
   cd airflow
   ```
-- Setting up the user ID and neccessary folders for airflow.
+- Setting up the user ID and necessary folders for airflow.
   > **Note:** Make sure you are running the below commands in your IDE terminal
   ```
   mkdir -p ./dags ./logs ./plugins
   echo -e "AIRFLOW_UID=$(id -u)" > .env
   ```
-- To Standarise the credentials, rename the service account json file as `google_credentials.json` and move it to `~/.google/credentials/` folder in your home directory.
+- To Standardize the credentials, rename the service account json file as `google_credentials.json` and move it to `~/.google/credentials/` folder in your home directory.
-- Set the environment variables for the below GCP resoucers in your Docker file.
+- Set the environment variables for the below GCP resources in your Docker file.
   - GCP Project ID = **Project-ID**
   - Google Cloud Storage Bucket Name = **Bucket-Name**
   - GCP BigQuery Dataset Name = **Dataset-Name**